Informo/specs/content/information-distribution/article.md

 An article is a news item published by a [source](/information-distribution/sources) to the Matrix room.
-It **must** include the item's content, title, author, date (formatted following the [ISO8601](https://tools.ietf.org/html/rfc3339) standard) and original URL (or an empty string if the item was only published through Informo), along with a signature coming from its source, and be published on the publication name space that has been declared by its source.
-The article **can** also include optional properties, such as the item's description, read duration, NSFW marker, etc..
+It **must** include the item's content and title.
+The article **can** also include optional properties, such as the item's author, date (in milliseconds since epoch), original URL, description, read duration, NSFW marker, etc..

 The article JSON object **must** be encapsulated in a [signed Matrix event](/information-distribution/signature), with its signature generated with